 A pan of icing, when well beat and finished, should contain as much again in bulk as it was at the commencement: use sufficient lemon juice to give the icing a slight acid, or it will scale off the cake in large pieces when it is cut.

-History records that from the Medieval Era to about the mid 1800s, Epiphany or Twelfth Night was celebrated more than Christmas Day in England.
-It concluded the Twelve Days of Christmas, also known in England as Christmastide, and was a traditional time for extinguishing the yule log and the partaking of Wassail.
+History records that from the Medieval Era to about the mid 1800s, Epiphany, or Twelfth Night, was celebrated in England more than Christmas Day.